Mature Masculine

 • Dismissing beginners or different expertise

-• Stopping learning because you believe you've arrived
+• Stopping learning because we believe we've arrived

 • Using mastery to impress, not serve